ShimJuhyun/decentra/README.md

-# decentra
+# Decentra

-Decentra(Decision Central) is a Decision-Oriented Machine Learning framework for transforming predictive models into actionable decision systems.
+Decentra is a Decision-Oriented Machine Learning framework that transforms predictive models into structured, actionable decision systems.

+It enables model interpretation, scorecard generation, and strategy integration within a unified pipeline.